NII-cloud-operation/nbsearch/README.md

     outputs: "success"
 ```

-This searches for notebooks that contain the term "operationhub" .
+This searches for cells that contain both "operationhub" in the source and "success" in the outputs.

 #### Automatic Updates After Cell Insertion